 Eviction Resolution Pilot Program: Currently under pilot in partnership with the Administrative Office of the Courts and Superior Court Judges Association to provide Eviction Resolution Services including conciliation, connection to COVID rent assistance, mediation, and referral to legal services (Right to Counsel) to resolve unpaid rent disputes due to the pandemic.
-2021 ended with our highest caseload in the history of our program with direct services to 17,454 households representing 43,635 individuals benefiting from the services including 10,147 children.
+This program unsets June 30, 2023.

 Family Court Mediation: In 2010, Snohomish County Superior Court implements Mandatory Mediation for all dissolutions with children.
 No funding for DRC was identified; our caseload increased from 100 cases annually to 300 cases annually.
 We have carried this unfunded mandate for as long as we can.
 A majority of our clients are the lowest income Pro Se litigants in our community.
 As mandated by RCW 7.75 we provided services based on what each person can pay.
 Most pay around \$75 based on HUD income guidelines.
 This has been a tremendous benefit to the community since it allows a separating couple a chance to sit down with professional mediators and create a parenting plan which supports their children.
 There are significant benefits to the courts as full and partial settlements (DRC settles 75-80% of all Family Mediation Cases), reduce trial time, saves on interpreter costs, and saves the county and community members money.
-Our Multicultural Mediation Program has been underfunded for years and in 2019 we could no longer afford to offer services.
-We settled an average of 30 cases per year with full settlements.
-This will be re-established if DRCs receive legislative funding this session.
+With state capacity funding we have added back our multi-cultural Intake Counselor so families who speak Spanish can talk to someone in their native language.

 Foreclosure Mediation: In 2011, we implemented the Home Foreclosure Mediation Program as part of the Foreclosure Fairness Act.
 Our peek caseload was a little over 300; today we average 40 cases per year.
 This program was designed with resources for the DRC.
-Legislation allows us to charge \$300 per party.
-The flexible fees from this program help stabilize the DRC and funded other underfunded programs (Family Mediation including our Spanish Mediation Program).
-The program was suspended at the beginning of COVID while Commerce and stakeholders considered programmatic changes in response to COVID housing crisis.
-DRCs have provided input to Commerce and Legislators on the most effective practices and challenges with current Foreclosure Fairness Act.
-We believe resources will be available in the coming years for these housing stabilization services.
+We are allowed to charge \$300 per party.
+In 2022, we closed our program due to low caseload and staff training.
+Two Foreclosure Mediators are available in Snohomish County through the Department of Commerce.